 Therefore, anyone who is searching for “best Pinterest tips” will, quite likely, see all kinds of white + pink graphics with a laptop nearby.
 Because Pinterest knows that those who are writing about Pinterest tips are sharing this kind of graphics.
 So those are the graphics that will be suggested and gathered around.

-In this post about how to go viral on Pinterest, I have reviewed some of my most popular graphics and gathered some advice for you.
+In this post on how to go viral on Pinterest, I have reviewed some of my most popular graphics and gathered some advice for you.
 I hope it helps!

 Here’s an example of how it looks like (open your pin, click on the upper right corner and you’ll see the relevance with other pins).
 You can see that my pin is related to other digital product, blog and money making pins which is what I’m going for! 🙂